 1998 STOCK OPTION PLAN.
-The 1998 Stock Option Plan was adopted by the Board of Directors on April 8, 1998.
+The 1998 Stock Option Plan was adopted by the Board of Directors on April 8, 1998 and was amended on September 4, 1998 to increase the number of shares reserved for issuance.
 The 1998 Stock Option Plan is intended to encourage investment by the officers and employees of the Company in shares of Common Stock, thus creating in such persons an increased interest in and greater concern for the welfare of the Company.

-Options granted under the 1998 Stock Option Plan shall be options that qualify ("Incentive Stock Options") under Section 422 of the Code.
+Options granted under the 1998 Stock Option Plan shall be Incentive Stock Options.
 Incentive Stock Options may be granted under the 1998 Stock Option Plan to any person who is an officer or other employee (including officers and employees who are also directors) of the Company or any parent or subsidiaries that may exist in the future.
 The exercise price of Incentive Stock Options must be at least the fair market value of a share of Common Stock on the date of grant.
-A total of 500,000 shares of Common Stock have been reserved for issuance upon the exercise of options granted or to be granted under the 1998 Stock Option Plan.
-As of the date of this Prospectus, no options have been granted under the 1998 Stock Option Plan.
+Under the 1998 Stock Option Plan, as originally adopted, a total of 500,000 shares of Common Stock were reserved for issuance upon the exercise of options granted or to be granted under the 1998 Stock Option Plan; the amendment to the 1998 Stock Option Plan increased this to 1,000,000.
+As of the date of this Prospectus, options to purchase 243,000 shares of Common Stock were outstanding with an exercise price of \$8.00 per share, none of which were vested or exercisable at such date and 228,000 of which will become vested and exercisable on July 31, 1999, assuming the completion of this offering and 15,000 of which will become vested and exercisable ratably over a three year period.

 The 1998 Stock Option Plan provides that it is to be administered by the Board of Directors or by an Option Committee appointed by the Board of Directors and consisting of at least two "Non-Employee Directors" as such term is defined in Rule 16b-3 promulgated under the Exchange Act.
-The Option Committee will have the authority, in its discretion, subject to the 1998 Stock Option Plan's provisions, to (i) grant Incentive Stock Options, in accordance with Section 422 of the Code; (ii) determine, upon review of relevant information and in accordance with the 1998 Stock Option Plan, the fair market value of the Common Stock; (iii) determine the exercise price per share of options to be granted; (iv) determine the employees to whom, and the time or times at which, options shall be granted and the number of shares to be represented by each option; (v) interpret the 1998 Stock Option Plan; (vi) prescribe, amend and rescind rules and regulations relating to the 1998 Stock Option Plan; (vii) determine the terms and provisions of each option granted; (viii) accelerate or defer (with the consent of the optionee) the exercise date of any option; (ix) authorize any person to execute on behalf of the Company any instrument required to effectuate the grant of an option previously granted by the Board of Directors; and (x) make all other determinations deemed necessary or advisable for the administration of the 1998 Stock Option Plan.
+The Option Committee will have the authority, in its discretion, subject to the 1998 Stock Option Plan's provisions, to (i) grant Incentive Stock Options, in accordance with Section 422 of the Code; (ii) determine, upon review of relevant information and in accordance with the 1998 Stock Option Plan, the fair market value of the Common Stock; (iii) determine the exercise price per share of options to be granted; (iv) determine the employees to whom, and the time or times at which, options shall be granted and the number of shares to be represented by each option; (v) interpret the 1998 Stock Option Plan; (vi) prescribe, amend and rescind rules and regulations relating to the 1998 Stock Option Plan; (vii) determine the terms and provisions of each option granted; (viii) accelerate or defer (with the consent of the optionee) the exercise date of any option; (ix) authorize any person to execute on behalf of the Company any instrument required to effectuate the grant of an option previously granted by the

+Board of Directors; and (x) make all other determinations deemed necessary or advisable for the administration of the 1998 Stock Option Plan.
 The 1998 Stock Option Plan may be amended or terminated by the Board of Directors or the Option Committee at any time without the approval of the shareholders of the Company, subject to certain exceptions.